Smoothed Analysis of Learning from Positive Samples: Introduction

-In this section, we present our main results for learning from positive and imperfect unlabeled examples.
+In this section, we present our main results on smoothed analysis for positive-only learning.
 Then, in \cref{sec:intro:application}, we present the applications of these results to other learning theory problems, as we highlighted before.